-Note: Projects seeking points in this category should carefully review the definition of State Referral Network Units and understand the requirements and implications.
-Projects seeking points in this category are strongly encouraged to develop relationships with social service providers to understand the housing barriers that Supportive Housing Populations face and ways a Project can mitigate those housing barriers.
+Projects must complete a draft Statewide Referral Network Agreement, available on the Website, with the Application.
+Projects seeking points in this category should carefully review the definition of State Referral Network Units and understand the requirements and implications.
+Projects are strongly encouraged to develop relationships with social service providers to understand the housing barriers that Supportive Housing Populations face and ways a Project can mitigate those housing barriers.